openzfs/openzfs-docs/docs/Getting Started/Arch Linux/Root on ZFS/5-bootloader.rst

      mkinitcpio -P

 #.
-When not sure, install both legacy boot
+When in doubt, install both legacy boot
    and EFI.

 #.
 If using legacy booting, install GRUB to every disk::